-Healthcare Documents & Medical Expense Receipts: If used for taxes, follow guidelines for tax-documents.
-If used for Insurance claims - keep until claim is filed and paid.
+Healthcare Documents & Medical Expense Receipts: If used for taxes, follow the guidelines for tax documents above.
+If used for Insurance claims - keep them until the claim is filed and paid.

 Ownership Documents: (e.g. house titles, Car titles) Are generally kept as long as you own the asset and its tax-related matters are complete.